intermine/im-docs/docs/system-requirements/software/postgres/bioseg.rst

 Gist
 ---------

-We also need to create the default gist operators too, in order to have normal types in multi-column indexes.
+We also need to create the default gist operators for Bioseg too, in order to have normal types in multi-column indexes.

 Postgres 8.x users
 ~~~~~~~~~~~~~~~~~~~~~